 When the ACA was passed a decade ago, account balance health plans, such as flexible spending accounts and health savings accounts, among others, could no longer reimburse over the counter health expenses.
 This prohibition has been repealed effective January 1, 2020.

 P&N is continuously monitoring legislation dealing with the unprecedented financial and economic impacts of COVID-19.
-This page will be updated when new developments arise.
 If you have any questions regarding retirement plan hardship and loan rules, please contact your P&N tax advisor.